metinsenturk/class-materials/contents/pca/README.md

 - Low interpretation of principal components.
 After getting principal components, you don't know which features were the most important from your original features.
 - Makes a trade-off between information loss vs dimentionality reduction.
 By losing some variance on dataset we reduce the features.

+## Recap on Mean, Variance, Covariance

+- **Mean**: Sum of all points divided by the count of all points.
+- **Variance**: Measure of deviation from the mean for points in a dimension.
+- **Covariance**: Measure of how much each of the dimensions vary from the mean **with respect to each other**.
+Measured between 2 dimensions.
+Also refers to the relation between 2 dimensions.
+- **Correlation**: Correlation is the measurement of the strength of the covariance of the 2 variables.
+Ranges between 1 and -1.
+1 indicates strong positive corelation, whereas -0 indicates a strong negative correlation.
+0 means 2 variables are not correlated to each other.
+- **Eigenvector**: The transformation of the direction that doesn't change direction.
+- **Eigenvalue**: The scalar value that represents the multiple of the eigenvector.
+- **Covariance Matrix**: It is nothing but the matrix of the variance and covariance of the dimensions between each other.
+In a way, it defines both the spread (variance) and the orientation (covariance) of the data.

 ## Assumptions of PCA

 - Data should not have outliers.